keinndh/.java-workspace/README.md

 .java Repository
 ----------------------------------------

-The repository contains a collection of my Java code completed for school or at home.
+This repository contains a collection of my Java code completed for school or at home.
 Each file includes core programming concepts we’ve covered in class.

 Contents:
 ---------